ElmoreV/TaskPlanner_javareact/Erger.md

 - :purple_heart: Not being able to partially complete a task - 3m
 - :yellow_heart: :blue_heart: Adding a task, while only showing repeated tasks, should add a repeated task: 3m
 - :purple_heart: Not being able to have a main task and subtasks - 3m
-- :orange_heart: Not being able to edit task text on the weekly view - 3m
 - :green_heart: Dragging on the planning list has the wrong visual feedback when dragging downwards - 3m
 - :heart: Cannot mark a task as Blocked - 2m
 - :green_heart: When sorting all the new tasks - giving them a place - it was hard to find my way around.
 2m